mountanalytics/sql_code_parser_lineages/README.md

 pip install -r requirements.txt
 ```

-3. Access the main.py file, input the path to your .dtsx file, and run the python script
+3. Access the main.py file, input the path to your T-SQL queries, and run the python script

 4. Access the dashboard through